jaytolentino/birdfeed/README.md

 * Advanced: User can open the twitter app offline and see last loaded tweets
   * Tweets are persisted into sqlite and can be displayed from the local DB
 * Advanced: Improve the user interface and theme the app to feel "twitter branded"
-* Bonus: User can see embedded image media within the tweet detail view